anderkve/FYS3150/_sources/book/using_git/setting_up_git_and_a_GitHub_repo.md

 ```sh
 git add --all && git commit -m "added a dummy file to add token" && git push
 ```
-Once you run the last command, git will require authentication.
-Type in your github username and paste in your token as a replacement for a password.
+Once you run the last command, Git will require authentication.
+Type in your GitHub username and paste in your token as a replacement for a password.

 - Type in your username (you'll be prompted to do so.)